S-Threepio/Robustness-Analysis-FAN-ViT/README.md

 # Dataset Setup :
 - Download the Imagenet-1K dataset from : https://image-net.org/download-images
 - Arrange the images in a folder named "val" inside which each folder will have all the images of that particular class
-- Refer for arranging images : https://pytorch.org/vision/main/generated/torchvision.datasets.ImageFolder.html
+- Refer this link for arranging images : https://pytorch.org/vision/main/generated/torchvision.datasets.ImageFolder.html
-- This will be our ground truth values
+- This will be used as ground truth

 # Running the Code :
 1. conda create -n <env_name> python=3.9 anaconda